-The descent on Laigueglia from Colla Micheri retraces its steps for about 200 m, where it meets a trail marker (red road) which partly on a mule track and partly on a paved road, contains in the inhabited area of Laigueglia, Via del Carmine and Piazza De Amicis, about 30 '.
+The descent on Laigueglia from Colla Micheri is carried out by retracing your steps for about 200 m, where you meet a "Roman road" signpost (three red points) which partly on a mule track and partly on a paved road, leads back to the town of Laigueglia, Via del Carmine and Piazza De Amicis, in about 30 '.

-The path of the "Alta Via Baia del Sole" can be reached or abandoned in various places, where paths cross paths that reach Alassio or Laigueglia.
+The route of the "Alta Via Baia del Sole" can be reached or abandoned in various places, where paths cross to reach Alassio or Laigueglia.

-1) Path Alassio - Santa Croce - Sella ovest of Monte Bignone
+1) Alassio - Santa Croce - West Sella of Monte Bignone path

-Departure: from the Via Aurelia, at the FS level crossing, at the eastern end of Alassio
+Departure: from the Via Aurelia, at the level crossing FS, at the eastern end of Alassio

-Arrival: Sella Ovest of Monte Bignone 450 m.
+Arrival: West Sella of Monte Bignone 450 m.

-Route: from the level crossing, follow the road for about 50 meters and take the Via Julia Augusta to the right until you reach the square of the Church of Santa Croce.
+Route: from the level crossing follow left for 50 meters and take via Julia Augusta to the right up to the square of the Church of Santa Croce.

-After about 50 m in a westerly direction on a paved road, the panoramic trail begins that climbs up the ridge between the Gulf of Alassio and the basin overlooking the small church of S. Anna ai Monti, reaching the “Sella di Armao” area where the “ Wave Path ".
+After about 50 m heading west on an asphalted road, the panoramic path begins which goes up the ridge between the Gulf of Alassio and the basin overlooking the church of S. Anna ai Monti, reaching the locality "Sella di Armao" where it crosses the " Path of the Wave ".

-Follow the “Raccordo” Alta Via Baia del Sole path to the west for about 20 minutes
+Follow the "Raccordo" Alta Via Baia del Sole "path westbound for about 20 '

-It crosses an uphill path that leads to the Sella Ovest of Monte Bignone in 10 minutes and to the junction with the "Alta Via Baia del Sole".
+You cross an uphill path which in 10 'leads to the western Sella of Monte Bignone and to the junction with the "Alta Via Baia del Sole".